javierhonduco/blog/_posts/2016-12-10-write-a-strace-and-gdb.md

 Being able to peek into a process is a very helpful thing when we want to fully understand how a program behaves.

 `strace` and `gdb` are awesome tools for debugging.
-While the first allows you to trace which system calls the program has made, the second one has a way wider set of tools such as being able to see the source code, set breakpoints, read and set variables, registers and a myriad of other options.
+While the first allows you to trace which system calls the program has made, the second one has a way wider set of tools such as being able to see the source code, set breakpoints, read and set variables, registers, and a myriad of other options.

-Usually, we can invoke them specifying a `pid` of another process that we want them to take over or directly an executable.
+Usually, we can invoke them specifying a `pid` of another process that we want them to take over or by passing them the executable.

 ### So, how do those tools work?
-I was wondering how those tools internally work, and after reading a bit about how Linux handles processes I stumbled upon `ptrace`.
+I was wondering how those tools work internally, and after reading a bit about how Linux handles processes I stumbled upon `ptrace`.

 `ptrace` is a system call that is crucial for the implementation of debuggers.
-We can do several things with it, such as telling the OS that we want to be traced, that we want to trace another process given a `PID`, ...
+We can do several things with it, such as telling the OS that we want to be traced, that we want to trace another process given a `pid`, ...
 Among them, the 2 that are going to be really interesting for the implementation of a tracer or debugger are the `TRACE_SYSCALL` - which notifies the tracer process before and after a system call!! and `PTRACE_SINGLESTEP` which runs every step!

 Another really interesting argument we can use is `PTRACE_GETREGS` which allows us to read the registers of the process.
 (We also have `PTRACE_SETREGS` to set some registers to custom values).

 ### mystrace & mygdb
-I ended up implementing two C programs: "mystrace" and "mygdb" which source code can be found [here](https://github.com/javierhonduco/write-a-strace-and-gdb).
+I ended up implementing two C programs: "mystrace" and "mygdb".
+Its source code can be found [here](https://github.com/javierhonduco/write-a-strace-and-gdb).

 Both programs are similar in structure, they do a basic parsing of the command line arguments, as they should work with `./program -p <pid>` option as well as `./program ls`.
-Depending on the arguments, it `fork`s + `exec`s a new process with the before mentioned `PTRACE_ATTACH` on the parent process and `PTRACE_TRACEME` on the child.
+Depending on the arguments, it `fork`s + `exec`s a new process with the aforementioned `PTRACE_ATTACH` on the parent process and `PTRACE_TRACEME` on the child.

 Once that has been done, `ptrace` is executed again.
 #### In "mystrace"